-The findings in this study suggest that existing \ac{SE} methods do not fully exploit the auxiliary information in extraction, which, intuitively, should improve the performance compared to \ac{SS}, especially, in adverse acoustic conditions, e.g., low signal-to-noise ratio.
-Therefore, one future direction would be to explore ways that better utilize the auxiliary information in \ac{SE}.
-Furthermore, if the auxiliary information would solely help to select the speaker of interest, then this could imply that a rather weak auxiliary signal would be sufficient to get reasonable extraction performance.
-This could drive further works that cope with unreliable auxiliary information, e.g., noisy enrollment utterance from the target speaker, occluded or misaligned visual frames.
+Nonetheless, the findings in this study suggest that existing \ac{SE} methods do not fully exploit the auxiliary information in extraction, which, intuitively, should significantly improve the performance compared to \ac{SS}.
+Therefore, one future direction would be to explore ways to better utilize the auxiliary information in \ac{SE}.
+Furthermore, if the auxiliary information would mainly help to select the speaker of interest, then this implies that {as long as sufficient discriminative} information is present in the auxiliary signal, then reasonable extraction performance should be expected.
+This could drive further works that cope with unreliable auxiliary information, e.g., noisy enrollment utterances from the target speaker or occluded/misaligned visual frames.

 \ifCLASSOPTIONcaptionsoff

 \fi